Lake Superior Zoo announces birth of cotton-top tamarin twins

 The Lake Superior Zoo has announced new additions to its tamarin family after twin cotton-tops were born in September.

-The twins, Mira and Deno, were born on Sept.15 to parents Echo and Tango.
+The twins, who are unnamed at this time, were born on Sept.15 to parents Mira and Deno.
 The parents are still learning parenting skills, according to the zoo, which they say will be essential in continuing the cotton-top tamarin species.

 The cotton-tops are critically endangered, with only an estimated 2,000 mature tamarins of the species remaining in the wild.
 Their habitat is restricted to northern Colombia, and Lake Superior Zoo says cotton-tops face a number of threats in the wild, including habitat destruction from deforestation and the illegal pet trade.